TheBlackHacker/Python-AdmobSSV/README.md

-# Guide to Using the AdMob Request Verification Code
+# Guide to Using the Python AdMob Server Side Verifying (SSV)

 Based on the params sent by Google Admob, we will get the values ​​of **data_to_verify**, **signature** and **key_id**.
 ```python